iter8-tools/docs/docs/user-guide/tasks/ready.md

 --set runner=job
 ```

-The `task.ready` and `k.role` were changed in the following ways to accomplish the above.
+The `task.ready` and `k.role` were changed in the following ways to create this extension.

 === "task.ready"
     The group/version/resource (GVR) and the condition that should be checked for a Knative `Service` are defined in this template.